gear-foundation/gear-wiki/docs/examples/battleship.md

 The game of Battleship requires logical thinking, strategy, and luck.
 Players must position their ships to remain well hidden from the enemy, with each ship having a different length, adding variety to the tactics of the game.

 "Battleship is a popular game that operates **entirely on-chain**.
-It has no backend or centralized components; instead, the user interface interacts directly with the smart contract uploaded to the Vara Network.
+The primary game version lacks a backend or centralized components.
+Nevertheless, there is an option to enable [vouchers](../api/vouchers.md), permitting participation with zero tokens in the balance.
+However, this requires the activation of the backend (Instructions for voucher integration will be detailed in the article).

 The source code is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/battleship ).
 This article describes the program interface, data structure, basic functions and explains their purpose.
 It can be used as is or modified to suit your own scenarios.